naoeosavio/tiny-fp/README.md

   - Ops: `map`, `mapError`, `flatMap`, `match`, `recover`, `getOrElse`, `getOrThrow`, `zip`, `apply`
   - Convert: `toOption`

-- Pair / Triple
+- Pair
-  - `pair`, `triple`, and utilities to map, zip, convert to/from arrays/objects.
+  - `pair`, and utilities to map, zip, convert to/from arrays/objects.

 See `src/` for the full, well‑typed surface.